kmerckae/panda_safe_hrc_tutorial/source/zed_jetson_start/jetson_setup.rst

     :width: 600

 * Navigate with the arrow keys to the tab CTRL, you can set the fan methode to manual and the fan speed to 100% :raw-html:`<font color="Tomato"> I can go to the tab CTRL, but how can I set the fan speed to manual and back to default?  </font>`

+   :raw-html:`<font color="Blue"> You can set the speed to manual just by clicking on "manual" and also for the speed, you can click on p or m </font>`

 .. image:: ./images/jtop_fan.png
     :width: 600